JBShady/COD5-Remastered/README.md

 * Both new settings have been created and also useful existing settings have been added to the options pages for easier access
 * New "fake" DVARs created for cheat protected settings, now labeled with "_settings"--this allow players to edit them in-game and on the menu.
 * All settings and stats are saved to the selected profile even if the game is closed, crashes, switches profiles, etc.
-* Leaderboard records do not save if player has set Gametype or Difficulty to "Classic," as this makes the mod substantially easier
+* Leaderboard records do not save if player has set Gametype or Difficulty to "Classic," as this makes the mod substantially easier and are considered cheats
 * Anti-aliasing now goes up to 8x

 | New Settings | DVAR | Default | Other Values | Description |